-With the iPhone as a glaring example, many innovations have initially been met with derision by big company CEOs.
-History often showed they were wrong.
+With the iPhone as a glaring example, and stretching through Amazon and e-commerce and more recently blockchain and bitcoin, many innovations have initially been met with derision by big company CEOs.
+History often proved them wrong.

 Small players have historically changed the business landscape when the older guys aren’t aware enough or nimble enough to respond.
 Here are some examples of big CEOs and executives who minimized disruptive threats when they appeared.
 When asked about these smaller players at the time (and even now) some companies have remained woefully dismissive.

 Perhaps the most glaring example of the tendency to dismiss innovative new players was when Apple’s iPhone hit the market in 2007.
 It was the first example of a smart mobile phone.

 Onlookers were unsure what this device would compete with: Would it hurt mobile phone makers like Nokia or developers of handheld planners like Palm, who were also trying to enter into the phone space?

 At the time, both companies refused to admit the threat.
 Here’s Palm’s CEO: